 Energetically, holy basil is warming/cooling with a sweet, pungent taste.
 Holy basil is indicated for cold, congested, stuck conditions due to the stimulating effects of its volatile oils.
 As a nervine, it is initially stimulating, but then brings a calm and reassuring sense of solidity and groundedness that helps quiet the mind, collect distracted thoughts into focus, and give one a sense of resilience for the long haul…

 You can also see how one herbalist approached her materia medica project with our local materia medica series on the blog.

 Start Building your Materia Medica with these free pages!

-You may want to get started compiling some herbal monographs yourself!
-In support of this, we’re including a free download of the materia medica pages from our Materia Medica Journal.
-You are welcome to download and print these to get your materia medica started!
-This black and white download is just one spread from our beautifully designed Materia Medica Journal.
+If you want to get started compiling some herbal monographs for yourself, we’re including a free download of the materia medica pages from our beautifully designed Materia Medica Journal.
+You are welcome to download and print this black and white herbal monograph spread to get your materia medica started!

 A Treasured Keepsake for your Plant Studies